 2011 – Hands Across the World – Medical Mission trip to Cocoa, Ecuador

 2003-2005 – Newman Center - Cooking for Christian medical students

-2002 – Tar Wars by American Medical Student Association – Teaching 4th graders about the dangers of smoking
+2002 – Tar Wars by the American Medical Student Association – Teaching 4th graders about the dangers of smoking

 2001-2005 – St. Vincent’s Indigent Clinic- Medical student doctor

 Born in Erie, PA, Dr. Mata grew up enjoying and playing intramural basketball and football.
 He has an eagerness to try new activities and make new friends.
 Dr. Mata speaks fluent Spanish and loves to travel the world for medical mission trips to perform cleft lip and palate surgeries for children, as well as offer his services to reconstruct congenital anomalies.
-An avid dog lover, Dr. Mata can be found spending time with and walking his two dogs, and showing them much love when he is not helping others.
+An avid dog lover, Dr. Mata can be found spending time with and walking his two dogs and showing them much love when he is not helping others.